The ultimate guide to administrative tasks and duties

 • Scheduling meetings and taking minutes

-• Overseeing travel arrangements
+• Managing corporate travel arrangements

-• Accounting/bookkeeping and processing expense reports
+• Accounting, bookkeeping, payroll, and processing expense reports

 • Event planning